 Description

-This is not a very beautiful wall and the rock can be quite loose here and there.
-Stones of different sizes quite commonly fall down from the wall when routes are climbed, so watch out.
-A helmet is absolutely recommended and keep the children far away from the wall.
+This is not a very beautiful crag and stones of different sizes quite commonly fall down from the wall when routes are climbed, so watch out!
+A helmet is recommended and keep the children far away from the wall.

-On Svaväggen down at the road where the easiest routes are, the quality is much better.
+On Svaväggen down at the road where the easiest routes are, the rock is usually more solid.

 Environment: